 Testosterone Maintenance and Therapy

-Once you have started a treatment plan, Dr. Wierschem will have you follow up every six months with labs and exam.
-Testosterone replacement can cause several problems including elevation in your PSA, blood pressure or blood counts.
+Once you have started a treatment plan, Dr. Wierschem will have you follow up every six months with labs and exams.
+Testosterone replacement can cause several problems including elevation in your PSA, blood pressure, or blood counts.
 As a urologist, Dr. Wierschem can treat most any complication that may arise without having to refer you to another doctor.

 It should be noted that there has not been a study to link testosterone replacement with prostate cancer.

 Dr. Wierschem treats many patients in the Dallas area who suffer from Low-T. He will work with you and discuss which treatment option is best for you.
 Call our office today at (972) 596-6733 to schedule an appointment.